swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 }
 ```

-If DocC can't resolve a link in the current context, it expands the search to the containing scope.
+If DocC can't resolve a link in the current context, it gradually expands the search to the containing scope.
 This allows links from one member to another member of the same type to omit the containing type's name from the symbol path.
-For example, in the `Sloth` structure below, the `eat(_:quantity:)` symbol link in the `energyLevel` property's documentation comment
+For example, in the `Sloth` structure below,
-can omit the `Sloth/` portion of the symbol path:
+the `eat(_:quantity:)` symbol link in the `energyLevel` property's documentation comment omits the `Sloth/` portion of the symbol path:

 ```swift
 /// ...